Danny-Dasilva/TG_Robot_Code/README.md

 ## Troubleshooting

- This library assumes you are mounting on the 0x70 i2c bus
+ This library assumes you are mounting on the 0x60 i2c bus

- If you are getting an i2c device not found at 70 error solder i2c A5 and A4
+ If you are getting an i2c device not found at 60 error solder i2c A5

  Otherwise remove the address parameter in the line below

- `kit = ServoKit(channels=16, address=112)`
+ `kit = ServoKit(channels=16, address=96)`